ludreinsalvador/my-book-catalogue/README.md

 # My Book Catalogue

-A simple and user-friendly web application using ASP.NET, HTML, CSS, and C# that allows users to catalog their personal book collection.
+A simple and user-friendly web application using ASP.NET Core, HTML, CSS, and C# that allows users to catalog their personal book collection.
 This includes features like viewing, adding, editing, deleting, and filtering/searching through books.

 ## Screenshots